dedelala/disco/README.md

 The web server is very simple.
 It renders an html page of buttons according to the configuration of the `Sheet`.
-Following the sheet is an unordered list of any running chases with a button to stop them.
+Following the sheet is an unordered list of running chases with a button to stop them.

 Cues are sent to the `/cue/{name}` endpoint and handled by the cue handler, which returns a 204 No Content.